-The primary financial measures used by the CODM to evaluate performance and allocate resources are revenue and gross profit.
+The primary financial measures used by the chief operating decision maker ("CODM") to evaluate performance and allocate resources are revenue and gross profit.
 The CODM does not evaluate performance or allocate resources based on segment asset or liability information; accordingly, the Company has not presented a measure of assets by segment.
 The segments' accounting policies are the same as those described in the summary of significant accounting policies.
 The Company excludes certain operating expenses and other expense from the allocations to operating segments.
+The following table presents revenue and gross (loss) profit by reportable segment for the periods presented (in thousands):